s4dr0t1/s4dr0t1.github.io/docs/intro.md

 sidebar_position: 1
 slug: /
 ---

-# Hello

-I created this website in order to give back to the community.

-I write and share stuff revolving around the Information Security space here, mainly, about the things I have learnt, or I'm learning. :-D
+> The "why" of this website?

+This website was created with the thought of giving back to the community in mind.
+I write about tech, and mainly stuff related to Information Security here.